Ninkarrak: Name and origin

 The etymology of the theonym, Ninkarrak, is unknown.
 Early Assyriologist Knut Tallqvist understood it as a topographical name, "Lady (Nin) of Karrak".
 William W. Hallo, expanding on this proposal, suggested that it might have been derived from the name of the city of Larak, which would require a hypothetical form Lakrak to be in use at some point, eventually leading to the spelling Karrak, although this suggestion was evaluated critically by Manfred Krebernik.
 Thorkild Jacobsen suggested derivation from the genitive form of the Sumerian word kar ("harbor", "quay") in the 1970s.
 This view is also accepted by a number of other researchers.
 Maurice Lambert in the 1950s and Piotr Steinkeller in the 1990s both suggested that Ninkarrak's name was an allusion to prostitution, arguing it can be translated roughly as "the one who 'does' the harbour", in their proposal a to be understood as synonym of "prostitute".
 Irene Sibbing-Plantholt notes that past popularity of this proposal relied on the presumption that goddesses were connected to supposed practices of "temple prostitution."
 Joan Goodnick Westenholz rejected this view due to lack of a connection to Ninkarrak's sphere of activity.
 Douglas Frayne suggested that the name was a phonetic Akkadian rendering of Sumerian nin-gir-ak, "Lady of the scalpel" (with ak being a genitive ending), although this view is generally considered implausible.
 Sibbing-Plantholt proposes the derivation from nin-kara2, "Lady of the mourning cloth", which according to her would fit Ninkarrak's "liminality," although in her survey of past scholarship on the matter, she ultimately concludes that none of the proposals can be accepted with certainty, and she agrees with the view that the variable orthography and apparent lack of connection between the meaning of the sign "KAR" and Ninkarrak's character might indicate that her name did not originate in Sumerian.
 Westenholz, who also voiced support for this view, pointed out Ninkarrak's name is absent from glossaries of dialectical emesal forms, which would be expected for a Sumerian theonym, although this argument is not accepted by Sibbing-Plantholt as convincing evidence.
 Westenholz argued that the name was of foreign origin (much like these of Tishpak or the Dilmunite deities Inzak and Meskilak) and the addition of the sign NIN was meant to make it resemble Sumerian theonyms, which often started with this sign (examples include Ningirsu and Ninisina).
 This view is also supported by Sibbing-Plantholt, who concludes that the Sumerian appearance of the name "could (...) have been carefully created by scholars who attempted to give the goddess a meaningful position within the religious framework".
 Westenholz proposed that Ninkarrak might have originally been one of the deities whose names belong to a proposed substratum, originally proposed by Alfonso Archi.
 It has been argued that a number of deities known from sources from various ancient cities located in modern Syria bear names that originally came from an unknown language predating the era of predominance of speakers of Semitic languages and Hurrian in the region.
-The proposed category of "Syrian substratum" deities includes a number of deities for the most part first attested in Ebla: Kura, Barama, Hadabal, Adamma, Ishara, Aštabi, as well as Kubaba.
+The proposed category of "Syrian substratum" deities includes a number of deities for the most part first attested in Ebla: Kura, Barama, Hadabal, Adamma, Išḫara, Aštabi, as well as Kubaba.
 Dagan, the main deity of the upper Euphrates area, is regarded as a "substratum" deity in some recent studies too due to the implausibility of various proposed etymologies of his name.